ropensci-archive/roweb2/content/blog/2020-05-11-subtitles/index.md

 1. Upload the corrected transcript on Amara.
 1. Sync the subtitles with the audio.
-Because the breaks are already placed at the right time, this should be quick using amara and its keybord shortcuts, and drag and drop feature.
+Because the breaks are already placed at the right time, this should be quick using Amara and its keyboard shortcuts, and drag and drop feature.
+1. Download the final transcript VTT file from Amara, upload it to the video on Vimeo, and enable Closed Captions to make them visible.

 ### A time-consuming but gratifying experience